ctbowler/quant-research/low-latency-crypto-engine/README.md

 ## Data Flow Optimization
 To achieve low-latency data transfer between the Python WebSocket client and the C++ trading engine, this system uses **memory-mapped shared memory (mmap)** as the communication layer.
 The Python streamer receives market data from the Coinbase Advanced WebSocket API, encodes it into **binary-packed structs**, and writes it directly to operating system's shared memory.

 On the C++ side, a SharedMemoryReader thread continuously reads from this buffer, decoding the byte stream into structured messages (OrderBook, Trade, etc.) without the overhead of sockets or file I/O — on average my *raw* data per socket request was 4x smaller than its json equivalent, hence initializing static containers with pre-set sizes can reduce json overhead.
 This architecture enables real-time data flow and rendering with minimal delay, making it optimal for high-frequency market visualization and strategy simulation.

+Note that the latency is throttled by the rate at which Python receives websocket updates, which tends to be on the order of milliseconds.

 <div align="center">
 <img src="src/data-flow-diagram.png" width="400" alt="src/data-flow-diagram.png">